kenwalger/lithium/docs/introduction/hello-world.md

 console.log("Hello World!")
 ```

 This example is about as simple as it gets - one line of code for one line of output.
-This will print `Hello World!` to the nearest console.
+This will print `Hello World!` to the console.

 ### Example 2